GSA/CFO.gov/_cards/2021-11-26-0510-Personal-Critical-Thinking-Mid.md

 behavior_illustrations: "Evaluates proposed changes to existing financial policies to determine implications to the agency and plans implementation approach ?
 Identifies financial management issues or problems and conducts detailed research and analysis to propose and implement recommended solutions"
 proficiency_level_definition: Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
+- Course Coming Soon
-- <a href="https://www.LearnAtGSUSA.com/AUDT8021" aria-label="Creative and Critical Thinking for Auditors (AUDT8012), GSU - https://www.LearnAtGSUSA.com/AUDT8021">Creative and Critical Thinking for Auditors (AUDT8012), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8012" aria-label="Creative and Critical Thinking for Auditors (AUDT8012), GSU - https://www.LearnAtGSUSA.com/AUDT8012">Creative and Critical Thinking for Auditors (AUDT8012), GSU</a>
 filters: Personal-Critical-Thinking GS-10-13 series-0510
 ---